Armagadon/DN3.0_Exercises/README.md

 This repository represents a significant step in my learning journey, and I hope it serves as a helpful resource for others as well.
 Whether you're here to explore Java web development with Spring Boot or to dive into PL/SQL scripting, I believe you'll find something valuable.
 If you have any questions or feedback, feel free to reach out!

-## Week 3 Exercise Repository

-The files in the extracted directory seem to include multiple exercises (likely Java projects), along with various supporting files, configuration files, and some logs.
-The directory structure is quite detailed, and it appears to be organized by week and exercise.

-I'll craft a README file template based on this structure.
-This README will provide a brief description of each exercise and some guidance on how to navigate the projects.

----

 # Week 3 Exercise Projects

 This repository contains multiple Java projects related to Week 3 exercises.
 Each exercise is located in its respective directory and focuses on different aspects of Java programming, including Spring Boot applications and other related technologies.